 Wandjoo!
 (Welcome)

-The Noongar word for knowledge, 'Kaatijiin' is an apt name for these 2024 film screenings which offer attendees an intimate and thought-provoking look into two very different tales of Country and the people on it.
+Noongar for knowledge, 'Kaatijiin' is an apt name for these film screenings, which offer an intimate and thought-provoking look into tales of Country and the people on it.

 The films...